orion-services/cooperative-editor/docs/installation.md

 ``sudo apt-get install npm``

-With NPM installed and assuming Cooperative Editors's source code is at ``$HOME/cooperative-editor``, the front-end can be built by running the commands:
+With NPM installed and assuming Cooperative Editor's source code is at ``$HOME/cooperative-editor``, the front-end can be built by running the commands:

 ```bash
 cd $HOME/cooperative-editor/WebContent